London Training Contract

 Step 1: Starting Your Application

 We’ll ask you to provide some personal information, including your educational background and any relevant work experience that you have.
 Don’t worry if you haven’t completed any legal work experience—we’re interested in any experience where you can demonstrate transferable skills.
-You are not required to write a cover letter as that is no longer a part of our application process.
 Please make sure you thoroughly check your application for any spelling or grammatical errors.

 How to Apply